Students who successfully complete all of the following requirements will earn a Bachelor of Science in Foreign Service (BSFS) upon graduation:

 - Completion of the university's two year residency requirement

 The core curriculum (see tab below) is designed to be completed in the first two years of study at Georgetown.
 The core exposes students to, and develops knowledge across, a range of disciplines relevant to the study of international affairs.
 Students then select a major in which to focus their studies.
 Please review the graduation strategy guide for Year 1 and Year 2 which shows students what good progress toward the core curriculum in the first two years looks like.
+Students will be held accountable to these "good progress" benchmarks in Academic Standards review, which is conducted twice a year.
+Students who are not making good progress toward the degree may find themselves on academic probation.

 Georgetown University has instituted a new two-course diversity requirement effective with the Class of 2020.
 Students in the Class of 2020 and subsequent years will now take two courses that explore concepts of difference and diversity.
 The goal of these courses, as noted on the College website, is to "prepare students to be responsible, reflective, self-aware and respectful global citizens through recognizing the plurality of human experience and engaging with different cultures, beliefs, and ideas."